eclipse-tractusx/eclipse-tractusx.github.io/docs/oss/contributor-committer.md

 [Eclipse Tractus-X Contributor List](https://projects.eclipse.org/projects/automotive.tractusx/who)

-On [GitHub](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization) repositories they have the triage role, that means they have some more rights:
+On [GitHub](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization) repositories they have the triage role, that means they have additional rights:

-- Apply/dismiss labels
+- Apply/dismiss GitHub labels
 - Close, reopen, and assign all issues and pull requests
 - Apply milestones
 - Mark duplicate issues and pull requests
 - Request pull request reviews
 - Access to the security tab

-Committer can add contributors to the TractusX Project, see the [Handbook](https://www.eclipse.org/projects/handbook/#pmi-contributors).
+Committer can add contributors to the Tractus-X Project, see the [Handbook](https://www.eclipse.org/projects/handbook/#pmi-contributors).

 Note: This is the [PMI](https://projects.eclipse.org/projects/automotive.tractusx) (Project Management Interface).